eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Impersonation Risk {#impersonation-risk}

-The security properties described in [](#security-properties-formal-model) depend on the secrecy of the joint factors.
-These properties will be compromised if both the Boot Factor (BF) and Instance Factor (IF) are exposed concurrently before a successful ceremony completes.
-Therefore, `BF` and `IF` MUST NOT be transmitted together over an unsecured channel prior to the conclusion of the ceremony.
-Such exposure would allow an adversary to intercept the Validator Factor (VF) and perfectly impersonate the intended Attester.
+The security properties described in [](#security-properties-formal-model) depend on an adversary being unable to generate a valid cryptographic proof for an Instance Factor (IF) that they do not legitimately possess.
+An impersonation attack would require an adversary to forge a proof (e.g., a TPM quote or a signature) corresponding to a known `IF` for a specific ceremony's Boot Factor (BF).
+The protocol's primary defense is that the `IF` itself is never transmitted, only a proof derived from it.
+Therefore, operational controls MUST protect the integrity of the measurement source (e.g., the vTPM) and the out-of-band channel through which the Verifier learns the expected measurement.

 To reduce this risk, operators SHOULD minimize the time window between when an Attester becomes operational with its `BF` and when a Verifier is available to appraise the Attester's evidence.